Latvian Legion: Motivation of Latvian Legionnaires

 Legion command emphasized that the Latvians were fighting against Soviet re-occupation.
 Conscripts promised in the name of God to be subservient to the German military and its commander Adolf Hitler, to be courageous and to be prepared to give up their life "in the fight against Bolshevism".
 Legionnaires hoped to fight off the Red Army until it was no longer a threat to Latvia and then turn against Nazi Germany, as a repeat of the Latvian War of Independence of 1918–1920, when Latvian forces expelled both Bolshevik and German forces.
 Legionnaires carried Latvian flags under their uniforms as a symbol of that hope.
 This sentiment was also reflected in one of the most popular Legion songs that went: "We'll beat those lice-infested ones – again, again.
 After that we'll trounce those blue-grays – again, again" (with euphemisms for Bolsheviks and Germans).
 The Allies confirmed this as early as 1943, when a British investigative mission found Latvians stood against both their Soviet and German occupiers.

 Latvians, as did the Estonians and to lesser degree Lithuanians, believed that the Western powers, especially Britain, would come to their aid as they had in 1918–1920.
 These hopes were bolstered by Allied communications received in November 1944 in which British command instructed them to hold Courland until a joint British-American fleet entered the Baltic.
-In fact, Churchill and Roosevelt had already privately consigned the Baltics to Stalin.

-Known Holocaust collaborator police battalion units such as Arājs Kommando were joined to the Legion late in the war as conditions deteriorated on the Eastern Front.
-That circumstance has been used to accuse the entire Legion of anti-Semitism, Nazi sympathies, and Holocaust war crimes—and modern Latvians commemorating the Latvian Legion of glorifying Nazis.